-EXHIBITOR:The world's largest organization dedicated to the advancement of unmanned systems and robotics.
-The AUVSI members work in the defense, civil and commercial markets.
+EXHIBITOR:The world's largest organization dedicated to the advancement of unmanned systems and robotics for the defense, civil and commercial markets.

 EXHIBITOR: In 2013 AUVSI's Unmanned Systems Conference held in Washington, DC.
 This convention featured high tech military equipment and new aerospace technologies were displayed by leading industries .

-PAPER ACCEPTED: International Offshore and Polar Engineering the primary objective is to disseminate scientific knowledge and provide a timely exchange of technical expertise and information.
-The Annual International Offshore and Polar Engineering (ISOPE), holds one of the worlds largest of its kind with referred scientific papers.
+PAPER ACCEPTED: International Offshore and Polar Engineering the primary objective is to communicate scientific knowledge and provide a timely exchange of technical expertise and information.
+The International Offshore and Polar Engineering (ISOPE) holds the world's largest of its kind with referred scientific papers.